Research

 Remote Observation

-Patients who do not wish to take part Arm A will be offered the option to consent to remote observation.
-This will allow the study team to remotely collect of samples of blood, pleural fluid and pleural tissue that are taken as part of routine care but requires no active involvement from the patient.
+Patients who do not wish to take part Arm A follow up will be offered the option to consent to remote observation.
+This will allow the study team to remotely collect data and samples of blood, pleural fluid and pleural tissue that are taken as part of routine care but requires no active involvement from the patient, after the first visit.

 Meso-ORIGINS